 It indicates the deadline of the project.

-Repayment of loan by the cash flow caused from the project.
+Repayment of loan by the cash flow caused by the project.

 To determine the aim and risks related to the project, it is crucial to know the sponsors that are associated with the project.